missing-semester-cn/missing-semester-cn.github.io/security.md

 security mechanisms around that!
 If the threat model is the NSA or Mossad, you're _probably_ going to have a bad time.

-There are _many_ ways to make your technical persona more secure.
+There are _many_ ways to make your techn ical persona more secure.
 We'll touch on a lot of high-level things here, but this is a process, and educating yourself is one of the best things you can do.
 So: